timmcginley/Agile/Systems/Services/README.md

 > Identify Segments or Zones

 * this could be the segments in a HVAC system.
 It might inlcude the inlets and outlets.
+* It could also be a study of gradients in pressure or heat within a system or element.

 ## AP1.4 Scope
 > Define the Scope of the Study